batzpup/DotrModdingToolRedux/README.md

 # DotrModdingToolRedux

 A new and improved set of modding tools for Yu-Gi-Oh!
 The Duelists of the Roses NTSC-U / USA.
-This should be cross platform but requires .NET 8
+This should be cross platform but requires .NET 8 (updater is not cross platform yet)

 ## Credits
 Wouldnt be possible without: